 I woke up with a sore throat today, and I haven’t felt like eating very much.
 When I’m sick the only thing I want to eat is soup.
 Chicken soup is great, but when I want something heavier I make Dhal soup.
 Dhal (or Dal) is a traditional Indian dish that is made by simmering lentils with spices, and it is often served over Basmati rice.
 This dish is popular with vegetarians because the combination of lentils (a legume) and rice (a grain) creates a source of complete protein.

 I like to drink Dhal from a mug (my own version of cup-of-soup), and I’ve been drinking it that way since I was old enough to hold a cup.
 Although, when my grandmother was around I’d eat it from a bowl because she would make it special for me.
-I use to watch her carefully shape the dumpling dough into little boats, and float them in my bowl while everyone else had to settle for the plan, oval-shaped dumplings.
+I use to watch her carefully shape the dumpling dough into little boats, and float them in my bowl while everyone else had to settle for the plain, oval-shaped dumplings.
 It was a little thing, but it made me so happy.
-I have no idea how she got the dumplings to float, because mine sink down like little anchors… It’s one of those things I wish I could ask her now that I’m older.

 So these days, I drink Dhal from a mug.
 Which is fine, because it means that I can bring the delicious steam that rises off the top closer to my nose.
 To be honest, I don’t always make the dumplings, but they were really necessary when I was living off this soup during my elimination diet.
 It makes the soup very filling!